davedittrich/forensic-challenge/README.rst

 ===================================

 This repository mirrors and repackages the original data and analyses from the Honeynet Project `Forensic Challenge`_.

-The original web site can be found at
-Python CLI for managing secrets (passwords, API keys, etc.) You can read about the Honeynet Project Forensic Challenge in the article `Tales from the CRYPT(3): Stories from the early Honeynet Project years (1999 to 2005)
+You can read about the Honeynet Project Forensic Challenge in the article `Tales from the CRYPT(3): Stories from the early Honeynet Project years (1999 to 2005)
 <https://medium.com/@dave.dittrich/tales-from-the-crypt-3-ca8801b9f725>`_.